-It’s looks good, is mostly bug free, and let’s people waste their own time picking the color of the bike shed.
+It looks good, is mostly bug free, and lets people waste their own time picking the color of the bike shed.

 University of Texas has a Cesium-based version.
 Which does the same thing, but with a different engine and projection.

-Based on how bogged down my browser gets, it’s loading and transforming on the main thread.
+Based on how bogged down my browser gets, it is loading and transforming on the main thread.

 Hexagons are cool!
-But the only way you’re getting that is from lossy bi-linear sampling, that might change interpretation.
+But the only way you are getting that is from lossy bi-linear sampling, that might change interpretation.
 The color map is problematic in terms of color blindness as well.

-Yeah, I can nitpick with the best of ‘em.
-But I think these are amazing!
+I can nitpick with the best, but I think these are amazing!
 They are Lagniappe, something extra.

 These agile developers and guerilla capacity planners are one of your most valuable resources, because they care enough to do it anyway, for “free”.

-Their efforts are actually part of the total cost of ownership, though not accounted for.
+Their efforts are actually part of the total cost of ownership, though not accounted.

 It is apparent to me that internal orgs own parts of the GRACE process, and the goals of PODAAC are distinct from those of say UT, JPL, or NASA.